 - Scientists study the ancient air bubbles in glacier ice that store a record of Earth's past climate.
 It shows us that carbon dioxide in the air has been rising higher and faster than in the past.

 The Extreme Ice Survey has set up time-lapse cameras all around the world to collect photographs of glacier changes.
 The cameras are protected in weatherproof housings mounted on sturdy tripod-like supports that are bolted to bedrock alongside the ice.
 Solar panels supply them energy.
 A little custom-made computer inside the housing tells the cameras when there’s enough light to take a picture, which is every 30 minutes during daylight hours.

-Building and designing the cameras in 2007 was really challenging.
+Building and designing the cameras was really challenging.
 But James Balog was dedicated to keep experimenting until he got a system that worked.
 No one had ever built equipment designed to survive in such extreme weather conditions in very remote locations.

 The cameras have to withstand winds of 150 miles per hour, temperatures of -40° Fahrenheit, deep snow and torrential rain.
 Take a look at this video to see an EIS time-lapse camera being assembled.